sensor-network/sensor-collector/README.md

 1- Connect the senors to the arduino board as in the [figure](https://github.com/sensor-network/sensor-collector/blob/main/Diagrams/sensor_circuit.png)

 2- Download the [code](https://github.com/sensor-network/sensor-collector/blob/main/sensor_code/Sensor_reader.zip) and extract it.
-(The arduino code file must remain in the main fail "Sensor_reader")
+(The arduino code file must remain in the main file "Sensor_reader")

 3- Open the file using Arduino IDE.